Redallia/starflight_remake/docs/technical/coordinate_systems.md

   - West boundary: x = 0

 **Source**: Defined in `src/core/constants.py` as `CONTEXT_GRID_SIZE = 5000` and `CONTEXT_CENTER = 2500`

+**Note**: These dimensions may be adjusted in the future to create different scale/distance feelings between context types, but are currently standardized for consistency.

+### Hyperspace Context

+Hyperspace uses a **tile-based** coordinate system with different movement characteristics:
+- **Grid**: 250 × 220 tiles
+- **Tile size**: 8 × 8 units (for rendering/positioning)
+- **Total space**: 2000 × 1760 units
+- **Movement feel**: Intended to feel "weightier" than local space movement

+**Implementation Status**: ⚠️ Hyperspace movement mechanics still need tuning/playtesting to achieve desired feel.

+**Data**: Star system data stored in galaxy JSON with tile-based coordinates.

 ## Angular Conventions